Wild Weather: Blizzards

 Find out how and where avalanches happen and why they are so dangerous.

-Debra McGhan of Be Snow Smart in Alaska says:
+Debra McGhan of NAIKA's Be Snow Smart in Alaska says:

-We ran across your book Avalanche and . . . we love the way you captured the important lessons in such a great format and want to promote your book and encourage students to read it to reinforce our lessons.
+We ran across your book Avalanche and . . . we love the way you captured the important lessons in such a great format and want to encourage students to read it to reinforce our lessons.

 Wild Earth: Volcano!

-Scientists urge local officials to evacuate thousands of people living on top of Mt.
-Pinatubo, a Philippine volcano that's about to explode.
-The eruption turns out to be the biggest blast of the 20th century.
+Scientists urge thousands of people living on top of Mt.
+Pinatubo evacuate because the Philippine volcano is about to explode.
+But when?
+And how big?
+The eruption would turn out to be the strongest blast of the 20th century.

 Predicting eruptions is a dangerous job; scientists have died while studying active volcanoes.
 But it's also a life–saving job.
 Millions of people live on or near active volcanoes.